November Uprising: Russo-Polish War

 It was too late to move the theatre of hostilities to Lithuania.
 On 4 February 1831, a 115,000-strong Russian army under Field Marshal Hans Karl von Diebitsch crossed the Polish borders.
+The force included the Finnish Guards' Rifle Battalion.
 The first major battle took place on 14 February 1831, close to the village of Stoczek near Łuków.
 In the Battle of Stoczek, Polish cavalry under Brigadier Józef Dwernicki defeated the Russian division of Teodor Geismar.
 However, the victory had mostly psychological value and could not stop the Russian advance towards Warsaw.
 The subsequent Battles of Dobre, Wawer and Białołęka were inconclusive.

 The Polish forces then assembled on the right bank of the Vistula to defend the capital.
 On 25 February, a Polish contingent of approximately 40,000 met a Russian force of 60,000 east of Warsaw at the Battle of Olszynka Grochowska.
 Both armies withdrew after almost two days of heavy fighting and with considerable losses on both sides.
 Over 7,000 Poles fell on that field, and the number of killed in the Russian army was slightly larger.
 Diebitsch was forced to retreat to Siedlce and Warsaw was saved.

 Chłopicki, whose soldierly qualities reasserted themselves by military activity, was wounded in action and his place taken by General Jan Skrzynecki, who, like his predecessor, had won distinction under Napoleon for personal courage.
 Disliked by Grand Duke Constantine, he had retired from service.
 He shared with Chłopicki the conviction that war with Russia was futile but with the opening of hostilities took command of a corps and fought creditably at Grochov.
 When the weak and indecisive Michał Radziwiłł surrendered the dictatorship, Skrzynecki was chosen to succeed him.
 He endeavored to end the war by negotiations with the Russian field commanders and hoped for benign foreign intervention.